yaydede/toolbox/YA_TextBook.md

 ### Plotting from data frame

 There are many good ways and packages for plotting.
 I'll show you one here.
 Visualizing the relationship between multiple variables can get messy very quickly.
-Here is the `ggpairs()` function in the **GGally** package [@Tay_2019].
+Here is the `ggpairs()` function in the **GGally** package.

 ```r